offthegridcoders/henry/README.md

 #### How to start

-Create a new directory for your project by typing this command:
+Create a new directory for your project by typing these commands:

 `git clone https://github.com/theWickedWebDev/henry.git <name of your project>`

+This will create a directory with all the files you need, as well as a very basic site already made.

+`cd <name of your project>`

+`<sudo>npm install`

+`gem install scss-lint`

 > There are already some basic stuff in this build.
 An index page as well as a subdirectory 'about'.
 Small scss changes and one vendor library (normalize).
 These are here to get you started.